Butch Rolle

-Donald Demetrius "Butch" Rolle (born August 19, 1964) is an American former professional football tight end in the National Football League (NFL) for the Buffalo Bills and Phoenix Cardinals.
+Donald Demetrius "Butch" Rolle (born August 19, 1964) is an American former professional football player who was a tight end in the National Football League (NFL) for the Buffalo Bills and Phoenix Cardinals.
 He was selected by the Bills in the seventh round of the 1986 NFL draft with the 180th overall pick.
 While playing for Buffalo, he had a streak of 10 consecutive receptions for touchdowns.
-He played college football at Michigan State University.
+He played college football for the Michigan State Spartans.